Credit: @fingerlakestourism on Instagram

 Masks are encouraged, but optional in most settings per New York State guidelines.
 Individual businesses or attractions may require mask wearing.
 Call ahead and check websites and social media to make sure attractions and amenities are open and available.

 Looking for a place in the Adirondacks to take the family skiing?
-Titus Mountain Family Ski Center, on the region’s northern foothills in Malone, is one of the best family-friendly ski resorts in New York, offering good skiing, affordable prices, slope-side accommodations, and dining.
+Titus Mountain, on the region’s northern foothills in Malone, is one of the best family-friendly ski resorts in New York, offering good skiing, affordable prices, slope-side accommodations, and dining.
 Once voted the top family friendly ski resort in North America, Titus delights with slopes ranging from double black diamond to green beginner courses, ski lessons for both kids and adults, and a variety of events held every year.

 Keep the family fun going on Titus’ tubing hill, where you can even throw a pizza party at the warming hut, or add a special meal to your day on the slopes at Mo’s Moon Valley Grill.
 “Skibanas” help you spend the day in comfort or if you prefer an overnight stay, slopeside rentals include cabins and chalets.
 Holiday Inn Express also offers ski and stay packages.